 Walk through Lud’s Church

-As you walk through the chasm, it will be a little rocky, and there is one section which can be very very muddy.
+As you walk through the deep chasm, it will be a little rocky, and there is one section which can be very very muddy.
 Once you get passed the mud, and deeper inside, the terrain will be easier briefly.

 You would think that being in a place like this, all alone, on a foggy day, might be a little scary.
 Well, it’s the kind of thing that would usually make me nervous.